Ashan999/ICT-Foundations/README.md

-ICT Foundations and Digital Productivity in the AI Era This repository contains the coursework and practical assignments for the Diploma in ICT at Luxway Campus.
-The project demonstrates the application of digital productivity tools, cloud-based workflows, and responsible AI usage in a modern learning environment.
+📘 ICT Foundations and Digital Productivity in the AI Era

+Welcome to this repository!
+This project showcases coursework and practical assignments completed as part of the Diploma in ICT at Luxway Campus.

-**Project Structure**
+It highlights how modern digital tools, cloud workflows, and responsible AI usage can improve productivity and learning efficiency in today’s tech-driven environment.

+🚀 Project Overview

+This repository demonstrates the integration of:

+💻 Digital productivity tools
+☁️ Cloud-based workflows
+🤖 Responsible AI collaboration
+🔐 Cyber safety practices

+All work reflects real-world applications of ICT skills in an academic setting.

+📂 Project Structure

-The repository is organized according to the assignment requirements:
+The repository is organized based on assignment components:

+📄 A_Report.pdf

+A detailed report on:
-**A_Report.pdf:** A comprehensive report on Using Digital Tools to Improve My Learning Workflow.
+"Using Digital Tools to Improve My Learning Workflow"

+📊 B_Budget.xlsx

-**B_Budget.xlsx:** A monthly student expense tracker featuring automated formulas and data visualization.
+A monthly student expense tracker featuring:

+Automated calculations
+Budget analysis
+Data visualization charts
+🎤 C_Presentation.pptx

-**C_Presentation.pptx:** A 5-slide presentation focusing on Cyber Safety Practices for students.
+A 5-slide presentation covering:
+Cyber Safety Practices for Students

+🎨 D_CanvaPoster.pdf

-**D_CanvaPoster.pdf**: A visual awareness poster themed Think Before You Click.
+A creative awareness poster based on the theme:
+"Think Before You Click"

+🔄 Process Evidence

-**Process Evidence:** Documentation of the development workflow, including commit history and file organization.
+Includes documentation of the development process:

-**Skills Demonstrated**
+Git commit history
+File organization
+Version tracking
+🧠 Skills Demonstrated
+💡 Digital Productivity
-Digital Productivity: Advanced use of word processing, spreadsheets, and presentation software.
+Efficient use of Word, Excel, and PowerPoint
+Organized workflow management
+🔧 Version Control

-**Version Control:**  Managing project iterations and history using Git and GitHub.
+Managing project updates using Git & GitHub

-**Cyber Hygiene:** Implementing safety strategies like password management and phishing awareness.

-AI Collaboration:** Leveraging AI tools as assistants for debugging, research, and grammar enhancement.**
+Tracking progress and maintaining history
+🔐 Cyber Hygiene
+Understanding online safety practices
+Password security & phishing awareness
+🤖 AI Collaboration
+Using AI tools for:
+Research
+Debugging
+Grammar and content improvement
+🎯 Purpose of This Project

+This project reflects how students can combine technology, creativity, and critical thinking to enhance both academic and practical skills in the AI era.

+📌 Author

+Ashan
+Diploma in ICT Student
+Luxway Campus